Preventive Health

 Immunizations

-Talk to your child’s health care provider about which shots your child may need.
+Call your child’s health care provider to talk about which immunizations your child may need to stay healthy.

-A lead screening will determine if your child has been exposed to lead.
-Your child may have no symptoms in the early stages of lead exposure, but increased exposure can lead to lasting issues, including:7
+A lead screening test will determine if your child is exposed to lead.
+Your child may have no symptoms in the early stages of lead exposure.
+Increased exposure can lead to lasting issues, including:7

 • Damage to the brain and nervous system.